Kyle01/Coinspace/README.md

   * Demo access available for previewing
   * User sessions are back-end authenticated
   * Session tokens are maintained in the browser, and status is saved through refresh
+* Live Pricing
+  * The price of each coin is updated once a day using a Ruby-powered API request to a third-party server
+  * The automated request updates the PostgresSQL database using Heroku's schedule for `rake` commands
 * Portfolio
   * Users can view their portfolio and see their current coin amount for each of the four available coins
-  * Portfolio keeps a record of each transactions, including execution time, price, coin amount, and coin type and amount their value as the prices of the coin change.
+  * Portfolio keeps a record of each transactions, including execution time, price, coin amount, and coin type and amount their value as the prices of the coins change.

   ![portfoliopicture](https://github.com/Kyle01/Coinspace/blob/master/public/portfolio.png)